All motifs

 Folklore · 2020

-Stones carry dual valence, the promise of a marriage (diamond ring) and the violence of stoning, so the relationship's potential is held in the same image as its destruction.
+Stones work two ways at once, the promise of a marriage (diamond ring) and the violence of stoning, so the relationship's potential is held in the same image as its destruction.

 Structuralbiblical allusionEcclesiastesJoshuadiamond ringstoningdual valence